yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/team/chat_working_hours.md

 #### 1. Handle chats/tickets if they are raised outside working hours

-You can still capture the incoming requests outside working hours by enabling [Offline Chats](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/workflows/offline-chat) which will record all the details and auto-assign them to agents who appear online.
+You can capture the incoming requests outside working hours by enabling [Offline Chats](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/workflows/offline-chat) which will record all the details and auto-assign them to agents who appear online.
 - Live chats will be created as [Open chat](https://docs.yellow.ai/docs/platform_concepts/inbox/chats/getstartedwithlivechat#14-open-chats)
 - Email tickets will be created with [Open status](https://docs.yellow.ai/docs/platform_concepts/inbox/tickets/emailticketstatus).